 - Check the website's address—most legitimate charity organization websites use .org, not .com.

-    If you're a victim of charity fraud or have information about these types of schemes, you can:
+If you're a victim of charity or disaster fraud or have information about these types of schemes, you can:

 Public Service Announcements from IC3

 03.20.2020 FBI Sees Rise in Fraud Schemes Related to the Coronavirus (COVID-19) Pandemic

 Scammers are leveraging the COVID-19 pandemic to steal your money, your personal information, or both.
 Don’t let them.

 The FBI reminds the public there is the potential for fraud in the aftermath of Hurricanes Harvey and Irma.

 02.10.2015 Scammers May Use Paris Terrorist Attack to Solicit Fraudulent Donations